murderteeth/rarity-masterwork/README.md

 ### Walkthrough

 1. These monsters will be tough.
 Send strong summoners, equip them well.
 Masterwork includes the `rarity_equipment_2` contract for equipping both common and masterwork weapons and armor.
-Equipment2 was adapted from (Rarity Extended's equipment system)[https://github.com/Rarity-Extended/rarity_extended_lib/blob/main/contracts/extensions/rarity_extended_equipement/RARITYEXTENDEDEQUIPEMENT.md], but only supports one weapon, armor, and a shield.
+Equipment2 was adapted from [Rarity Extended's equipment system](https://github.com/Rarity-Extended/rarity_extended_lib/blob/main/contracts/extensions/rarity_extended_equipement/RARITYEXTENDEDEQUIPEMENT.md), but only supports one weapon, armor, and a shield.
 Use it like this:

 ```ts
 // first, approve the equipment contract to transfer your items